L+M in the Community

 Lawrence + Memorial Hospital has served New London County, Connecticut for over 100 years and has been involved in ongoing community needs assessment and community health collaborations working to improve the health of area residents.
 Read Full Report

-The broad range of L+M Hospital's community involvement includes educational programs, community disaster preparedness, health promotion, faith community outreach, and collaborative school programs.
-Furthermore, there are services for the homeless, injury prevention programs, student internships, and many other programs that simply wouldn't exist if not for the staff and resources provided by Lawrence + Memorial.
+The breadth of L+M Hospital's community involvement includes educational programs, community disaster preparedness, cancer screening for low-income persons, and child abuse prevention.
+There are services for the homeless, pregnant moms, student internships, and other programs that simply wouldn't exist if not for the staff and resources provided by Lawrence + Memorial.

-Laurel Holmes, Director, Community Health, Outreach + Partnerships
+Laurel Holmes, Director, Community Partnerships + Population Health